lightly-ai/lightly/docs/source/docker/examples/datasets_in_the_wild.rst

 The following example is a showcase how the Lightly Worker can be used to extract frames from a video based on their uniqueness rather than based on timestamps.

 .. note:: For all examples we assume that the Lightly Worker is configured and running.
-See :ref:`ref-docker-setup` for more information.
+See :ref:`docker-setup` for more information.

 Using ffmpeg